anthonysull/anthonysull.github.io/_posts/2017-02-08-Billboard.md

 ### Lets take a look at our dataset

-Let's look at how Billboard compiles its Hot 100 list since many of our assumptions will be due to Billboard's own <a href="https://en.wikipedia.org/wiki/Billboard_Hot_100#Year-end_charts">metrics</a>.
+Lets look at how Billboard compiles its Hot 100 list since many of our assumptions will be due to Billboard's own <a href="https://en.wikipedia.org/wiki/Billboard_Hot_100#Year-end_charts">metrics</a>.

 "Chart rankings are based on sales (physical and digital), radio play and online streaming."